Sixth chords

 Chord progression with bVII7 chord (here: G7 chord in A major).

-Again the G7 is replaced by a Dm6 chord.
-It doesn't matter that Dm6 contains the tones of G7(9) instead of G7(13).
-You can normally switch between the chord extensions 9 and 13 in nearly every situation.
+Again, Dm6 replaces G7.
+It doesn't matter that it contains the tones of G7(9) rather than G7(13).
+You can normally switch between the extensions 9 and 13 in nearly every situation.
 So wherever a G7(13) is written, you can normally play a G7(9) instead.

 Line cliché